|« PreviousNext »|

 Description of the type of usage for this line item.
 This description matches the description in the Account Activity page, including the average price of any usage that is based on a volume pricing tier.
 Any price value shown is rounded to three decimal places.

-In the monthly report, you may occasionally encounter inconsistencies between rates listed in the Item Description field and the Unblended Rate field due to the allocation of blended rates applied as part of consolidated billing.
+In the monthly report, you may occasionally encounter inconsistencies between rates listed in the Item Description field and the Unblended Rate field.
+This is due to the allocation of blended rates that are applied as part of consolidated billing.

 Some services refer to this field as "Usage Value."